dylan-foundry/deft/README.rst

 You must build Deft with a build of Open Dylan from the master branch.
-Deft relies on features which have been added to Open Dylan after the 2013.2 release.
+Deft relies on features which have been added to Open Dylan in the 2014.1 release.

 To get things set up correctly, please use the ``Makefile`` to build Deft::